nativelibs4java/Scalaxy/MacroExtensions/README.md

 # Known Issues

+- Annotation is resolved by name: if you redefine an `@extend` annotation, this will break compilation.
 - Default parameter values are not supported (due to macros not supporting them)
 - Doesn't check macro extensions are defined in publicly available static objects (but compiler does)